Maximka1993271/Password-Generator-Python/README.md

 - **Export and sharing**
   - Save and **Open** passwords as `.txt`, `.log`, `.key`, or `.pdf`.
-  - **Full Cyrillic support in PDF exports** using embedded DejaVuSans.ttf font.
+  - Unicode PDF export support.
   - QR-code generation for quick transfer to mobile devices.

 ---

-## 🚀 What's New in v3.9
+## 🚀 What’s New in v3.9

 ### 🎛️ Centralized Settings Panel
 A brand new **Settings window** has been added, accessible via the **Settings** button in the main menu.
 All customization options are now conveniently located in one place.